JaysonKesterson/FanSiteRails/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-<%= link_to "Remove Team", remove_path %>

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+This is an application designed for Flatiron's rails portfolio project.
+Users are fans and can add many teams that they are fans of and these created teams have many fans.
+Players can also be added to teams through nested resources.

+To get this application up and running first run rails s to start a locally hosted server Head to localhost:3000 in your browser and get started with the application